 We’ve had some wonderful Corfu holidays over the years.
-Here are our recommendations for the best Corfu hotels and self contained accommodation.
+Here are our recommendations for the best Corfu hotels and self-contained accommodation.

-Beautiful Corfu Town is one of Greece’s highlights.
-The magical capital of the busiest Ionian island has a rich and diverse history having been headquarters to various European powers over the years.
 Venetian mansions and the focal Venetian Castle, French arcades, Byzantine churches, British monuments and even a cricket pitch are among Corfu Town’s many charms.
 There is even a very good Holocaust Monument which highlights the impact the second world war had on this part of the world.

 Situated on the eastern coast of Corfu, the town is home to the island’s main airport and is well connected to the rest of Greece with ferries servicing the nearby mainland regularly.